Halan-Hunar/PreOp/README.md

 # PreOp — Pre-Operative Assessment System

 A full-stack web application for managing pre-surgery patient assessments in an ENT clinic.
-Built for the Software Construction course (SCSJ4383/SCJ4383).

 ## Features